IMA ADVISORY SERVICES, INC.

 Mutual Funds

 Mutual funds provide additional disclosures specific to each individual fund.
 These disclosures can be found in the fund’s prospectus.
 Clients should read each fund’s prospectus to obtain additional information prior to choosing the funds to be included in the investment menu of their retirement plan.
-The fund’s prospectus is generally available to the Plan sponsor and to participants through the Platform Provider either on-line or by telephone request.
+The fund’s prospectus is generally available to the Plan sponsor and to participants through the Platform Provider either online or by telephone request.

 Stable Value Funds

 Stable value funds are designed to preserve capital while providing steady, positive returns.
 They are often made available as an investment elective in retirement savings plans.
 While stable value funds are considered one of the lowest risk investments offered in retirement savings plans, it is important to be aware of certain risks.
 Clients should read each fund’s prospectus to obtain additional information prior to choosing the funds to be included in the investment menu of their retirement plan.
-The fund’s prospectus is generally available to the Plan sponsor and to participants through the Platform Provider either on-line or by telephone request.
+The fund’s prospectus is generally available to the Plan sponsor and to participants through the Platform Provider either online or by telephone request.

 Life-Cycle Funds